meepoSenpai/catch-my-bus-python/README.md

 Clone the Git-Repo to your $HOME directory and rename it to ".catch-my-bus-python".
 Then simply run the CatchMy.py script.

+You will need to have PyGObject installed, as well as Python 3.x

 ###Changing the Bus-Stop

 As of now, to change the bus stop you will have to modify the link in the fetch_station.py file as follows: